The 11-Point IT Security Checklist for Small Businesses

 - Does your backup copy data off site every day?

-- Is it automatic?
-Is there an automatic off site copy?
+- Is it automatic or is there an automatic off site copy?
 Is it working?
-Is the backup itself encrypted?
+And is the backup itself encrypted?

 9. Install business-grade endpoint security software